mehulagg/gitlab/doc/user/packages/conan_repository/index.md

 Additional Conan images to use as the basis of your CI file are available in the [Conan docs](https://docs.conan.io/en/latest/howtos/run_conan_in_docker.html#available-docker-images).

-### Publishing a package with the same name or version
+### Re-publishing a package with the same recipe

-When you publish a package that has the same recipe (`package-name/version@user/channel`) as an existing package, the duplicate files are uploaded successfully.
+When you publish a package that has the same recipe (`package-name/version@user/channel`) as an existing package, the duplicate files are uploaded successfully and are accessible through the UI.
 However, when the package is installed, only the most recently-published set is returned.

 ## Install a Conan package